Skip to content

 This setting specifies the path of the toolchain installed by the Toolchain Manager and it overrides {nrf-connect.topdir}/toolchain.
 If neither is set, the toolchain will be expected to be located on PATH.

-The nrf-connect.toolchain.path setting is automatically set to the ${nrf-connect.toolchain:VER} variable when a released version of the nRF Connect SDK toolchain is chosen in Quick Setup or the New Application screen, or through the nRF Connect: Select nRF Connect SDK Toolchain command.
+The nrf-connect.toolchain.path setting is automatically set to the ${nrf-connect.toolchain:VER} variable when a released version of the nRF Connect SDK Toolchain is installed and set to active in Manage toolchains, or through the nRF Connect: Select nRF Connect SDK Toolchain command.
 The variable is not used when the toolchain path is expected to be present on the system path (PATH).

 For more information, see nRF Connect Toolchain path resolution.